Rao's: Television

-Rao's was the basis for "Raimondo's," a fictional restaurant featured as the site of a murder in the Law & Order episode "Everybody Loves Raimondo's."
+Rao's was the basis for "Raimondo's", a fictional restaurant featured as the site of a murder in the Law & Order episode "Everybody Loves Raimondo's."
 The owner of the fictional restaurant was played by actor Ray Abruzzo, who later co-starred with Pellegrino on The Sopranos.
 The episode was based on a shooting at the restaurant in 2003.

 On Top Chef: All Stars, season 8, episode 8, an elimination challenge required the chefs to cook a three-course family-style Italian meal at Rao's restaurant for the judges and Rao's owners and staff.

-On an episode of Kitchen Nightmares, Season 7, episode 2 "Pantaleone's", Gordon Ramsay talks about the history of Rao's restaurant to the family who owns the pizza shop "Pantalone's" in Denver, Colorado.
-He then takes the father and son to the Rao's restaurant at Caesar's Palace in Las Vegas.
-They then meet the owner, Frank Pellegrino Jr., and learn that he is the fourth generation of successors to operate the family-owned restaurant.
+On the season 7, episode 2 episode of Kitchen Nightmares, "Pantaleone's", Gordon Ramsay references Rao's as an example of a long-standing family-owned restaurant.
+In an effort to mend the relationship of a father and son who run Pantaleone's, a Denver-based pizza shop, Ramsay takes them to Rao's Las Vegas location to have a meal.

-Rao's was profiled on the pilot episode of Guilty Pleasures as home of Bobby Flay's favorite meal.
+Rao's was profiled on the pilot episode of Guilty Pleasures as the home of Bobby Flay's favorite meal.

-In Season 7, episode 11 of the television show Billions, Bobby Axelrod takes an influential politician to Rao's for dinner.
+In season 7, episode 11 of the television show Billions, Bobby Axelrod takes an influential politician to Rao's for dinner.